-Reduce underwater noise made by ship operations to reduce impacts to marine mammals.
+Reduce underwater radiated noise (URN) made by ship operations to reduce impacts to marine species, particularly marine mammals.

 Monitoring of regulations